| Title: | Multivariate Ordinal Regression Models |

 An extractor function for the constraint matrices corresponding to the regression

-coefficients from objects of class 'mvord'
+coefficients from objects of class 'mvord'.

-constraints(object) ## S3 method for class 'mvord' constraints(object)
+constraints(object) ## S3 method for class 'mvord' constraints(object)constraints(object) ## S3 method for class 'mvord' constraints(object)

 object |